microsoft/pai/examples/auto-test/readme.md

 Use "release" as the first parameter of start.sh to enter this mode.
 3. **normal mode**: If the job can run correctly within 30 minutes, the project will regards it succeeded.
 Use "normal" as the first parameter of start.sh to enter this mode.
+###Note
+If the sklearn-mnist, keras_cntk_backend_mnist, keras_tensorflow_backend_mnist, mxnet-autoencoder or tensorflow-cifar10 job failed, it may due to the official data downloading source being unstable.
+Just try again!